-3 A State nonmember bank that is either an industrial loan company, a trust company, or a credit card bank is not a "bank" under the Bank Holding Company Act ("BHC Act").
+3 Certain industrial loan companies, trust companies, and credit card banks that are State nonmember banks under the FDI Act are not "banks" under the Bank Holding Company Act ("BHC Act").
 12 U.S.C.
 1841(c)(2).
-Therefore, a company that is not a bank holding company and that seeks to acquire one or more such State nonmember banks would not be subject to supervision by the Board of Governors.
-As a result, such a company would have to file a Notice with, and obtain the approval of, the FDIC.
+Therefore, a company that seeks to control such an institution would not necessarily have to be a bank holding company under the BHC Act and would not have to be subject to supervision by the Board of Governors.
+However, such a company would have to file a Notice with, and obtain the approval of, the FDIC prior to acquiring such an institution.